 Every year, Inc. magazine ranks the 5,000 fastest-growing (privately held) companies in the United States.
-Cipher Tech has made the list for the past eight consecutive years, something only a tiny fraction of companies have been able to accomplish.
+Cipher Tech has made the list for the past ten consecutive years, something only a tiny fraction of companies have been able to accomplish.

 Keith D. Bertolino, CEO

 Keith received a BS degree in Computer Engineering with a minor in Technological Entrepreneurship (2008) and a MS degree in Engineering Management (2009).
 He is a fellow of the Gordon Institute of Engineering Leadership.

 Matthew B. Kowalski, CTO